The-Yak-Collective/yakcollective/newsletters/2023-06-30 archetypes.md

 Ironically, Buterin is often referred to as a benevolent dictator of Ethereum.
 After [The DAO got hacked](https://www.gemini.com/cryptopedia/the-dao-hack-makerdao), Buterin had to decide whether to let the community vote on how to handle things or to intervene directly himself.
 He decided on the latter, which much of the community has come to retrospectively recognize as the correct choice.
 Even today, and even among the Ethereum Foundation and core Ethereum developers, Buterin is often seen as the person with the most coherent understanding of the protocol and its roadmap.

 We’ve observed that many organizations default to having some sort of Benevolent Dictator, whether it’s [For-Life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) (BDFL) or otherwise (BDFx: for season; for $x$).
-And it's the model that we’ve adapted for ourselves in our study tracks, tasking a BDFx with the duties of picking our weekly readings, taking notes, delegating the work to others, and kicking off synthesis work such as this series of writings.
+And it’s the model that we’ve adapted for ourselves in our study tracks, tasking a BDFx with the duties of picking our weekly readings, taking notes, delegating the work to others, and kicking off synthesis work such as this series of writings.
 Yak Collective particularly favors the idea of having a benevolent dictator for a limited time period versus for life.
 Ascension is opt-in; descension is dictated by a duration of time.

 *Mature (–): Dictatorial fascist.* The steward has become enamored with power and starts steering protocols and directives to their benefit.

 Ex: Elon Musk; WeWork founder Adam Neumann; maniacal figures from homeowners associations